Optimal Storage Arbitrage under Net Metering using Linear Programming: Optimal Arbitrage with Linear Programming

 \section{Optimal Arbitrage with Linear Programming}

-The optimal arbitrage problem, (P), can be solved using linear programming as the cost function is (i) convex and (ii) piecewise linear, and (iii) the associated ramping and capacity constraints are linear.
+The optimal arbitrage problem, ($P_{\text{NEM}}$), can be solved using linear programming as the cost function is (i) convex and (ii) piecewise linear, and (iii) the associated ramping and capacity constraints are linear.
 In this section, we provide an LP formulation for the optimal arbitrage of the storage device under net-metering and consumer inelastic load and renewable generation, leveraging the epigraph based minimization presented in \cite{boyd2004convex}.
 A summary of the epigraph based formulation for a piecewise linear convex cost function is presented in Appendix~\ref{epigraphsec}.
 The optimal arbitrage formulation for storage under net-metering and consumer inelastic load and renewable generation using the epigraph formulation is presented in this section.
-Fig.~\ref{costlp} shows the two cost functions depending on the net-load without storage output, i.e. for $z_i>0$ and $z_i<0$.
-Note that there are 4 unique segments which form the cost function $C_{nm}(i)$.
-The slope, x-intercept and y-intercept of these linear segments are given in Table~\ref{segproperties}.
+Fig.~\ref{costlp} shows the optimal arbitrage cost function depending on the net-load without storage output, i.e. for $z_i\geq0$ and $z_i<0$. {Notice that the cost function $C_{nm}(i)$ is formed of 4 unique segments whose slopes, x-intercept and y-intercept are shown in Fig.~\ref{costlp} and listed in Table~\ref{segproperties}.
+Fig.~\ref{costlp} shows that the inactive segment of the cost function denoted in green lies below the cost function denoted in red.
+Due to the convexity property of the cost function, it can be denoted as}